bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ₿) Bitcoin!
 And blockchain technology in general, as a means of solving coordination problems without having trusted authorities as a point of failure.

+💸) Student debt is a serious, serious problem.

 ### What do you know about?

 ₿) Cryptocurrencies in general, the general structure of blockchain protocols, and the different blockchain products currently available to the public.

+💸) I read quite a bit about finance, and I'm generally pretty familiar with the world of debt instruments.

 ### What decisions do you face?

 ₿) Choosing which product or project to invest or participate in within the space of blockchain projects is kind of fraught.
 If I buy bitcoin, am I just buying the oldest and least developed of the available protocols?
 If I buy an alt, am I just buying bitcoin with higher volatility?
 Measuring relative correlation brings valuable information to bear on this question.

+💸) Is taking on debt for an education still a reasonable choice to make?
+When is it reasonable, when is it not?

 ## Seven templates